koenbeek/webtools/docs/README.md

 see [how some of these tools can be used in practice](Examples.md)

-## Using the webtools locally without a web server

-These webtools don't need/use the internet - everyting is done on the pc of the browser - the webserver only serves static html/js/css files

-Ideally these webtools should be served via a webserver - If that's not possible and you can only access them via local access (file:// protocol) you can use the html files that don't use any js modules in the webtool**z** folder [here](https://github.com/koenbeek/koenbeek.github.io/tree/main/webtoolz) - else you'll get a CORS error message

-another way to solve this CORS error is to launch chrome with command line option --allow-file-access-from-files (in windows: press "⊞-r" and type "chrome.exe --allow-file-access-from-files")

 ## Styling

 These webtools have no styling - I'm not a UX guy and can't be bothered - if you have a css to use, you're welcome to [create a github issue](https://github.com/koenbeek/koenbeek.github.io/issues/new) and I'll include it in the repo